EternalCodeTeam/ParcelLockers/README.md

 See [CONTRIBUTING.md](https://github.com/EternalCodeTeam/ParcelLockers/blob/master/.github/CONTRIBUTING.md) to find out more.

+## TODO
+- [ ] Add support for more databases (H2, PostgreSQL, MongoDB?)
+- [ ] Add translation system, more languages
+- [ ] Add delivery codes, so any person knowing the code can pick up the parcel
+- [ ] Add delivery time, so the parcel can be picked up only in a specific time
+- [ ] Rewrite database to ORMLite (far in future)
+- [ ] Add "business" logic
+- [ ] Rewrite Position class to use Integers instead of Doubles
+- [ ] Finish GUIs
+- [ ] Add more GUIs (admin GUI, parcel create GUI, etc.)
+- [ ] Add Discord integration (bot, webhooks, etc...)
+- [ ] Add more commands

 # License

 #### ParcelLockers is published under the GNU GPL-v3 license.
 In particular, the developer: